drorseltzer/doubleuc/readme.md

     connected: ['connected'], // on wc connect - cbs are the methods names to call - optional
     disconnected: ['disconnected'], // on wc disconnect - cbs are the methods names to call - optional
     adopted: ['adopted'], // on wc adopted - cbs are the methods names to call - optional
-    attributeChanged: ['attributeChanged'] // on wc attribute change - cbs are the methods names to call - optional },
+    attributeChanged: ['attributeChanged'], // on wc attribute change - cbs are the methods names to call - optional
+    beforeFirstRender: [], // before first render - cbs are the methods names to call - optional
+    firstRender: [], // after first render - cbs are the methods names to call - optional
+    beforeRendered: [], // before (second and beyond) rendered - cbs are the methods names to call - optional
+    rendered: [], // after (second and beyond) rendered - cbs are the methods names to call - optional },
   listeners: [ // event listeners - initiated after every render - optional
     {